xiaoran007/pyhw/README.md

-# pyhw
+# PyHw
-pyhw, a hardware information detection tool for python
+PyHw, a hardware information detection tool for python